 The objective of this module is to equip the learner with the skills and knowledge to master the following learning objectives: Identify the major behavioural science disciplines that contribute to OB while identifying the challenges and opportunities managers have in applying OB concepts.
 Recognise and describe how organisations manage diversity effectively.
 Identify early theories of motivation and evaluate their applicability today.
 Give examples of various motivation models and evaluate how these can measure motivation.
 Define the stages of group development and demonstrate how groups exert influence on individual behaviour.
 Contrast groups and teams and analyse the growing popularity of teams in organisations.
-Describe the communication process and distinguish between formal and informal communication.
-Define the characteristics that create and sustain an organisation's culture.
+Describe the communication process and distinguish between formal and informal communication's culture.
 Describe the communication process and distinguish between formal and informal communication.